Foundation Models in Autonomous Driving: A Survey on Scenario Generation and Scenario Analysis: Diffusion Models (DMs)

-DiffRoad~\cite{zhou2024diffroad}, for instance, synthesizes 3D road layouts from structured text inputs (e.g., “two three-way intersections”) and evaluates the outputs based on criteria like smoothness and semantic validity (e.g., detecting overlapping segments).
+DiffRoad~\cite{zhou2024diffroad} synthesizes 3D road layouts from structured text inputs (e.g., “two three-way intersections”) and evaluates the outputs based on criteria such as smoothness and the presence of overlapping segments.

-Pronovost et al.~\cite{pronovost2023generating} and SceneControl~\cite{lu2024scenecontrol} focus on generating the initial placement of the agents for downstream traffic simulation.
+Pronovost et al.~\cite{pronovost2023generating} and SceneControl~\cite{lu2024scenecontrol} focus on generating initial agent placements for downstream traffic simulation.
 Pronovost et al. introduce a scene autoencoder that compresses rasterized agent layouts into latent embeddings.
-A DM, conditioned on a road map, is then trained over these embeddings, and a decoder reconstructs oriented bounding boxes for the agents.
+A \gls{dm}, conditioned on a road map, is then trained over these embeddings, and a decoder reconstructs oriented bounding boxes for the agents.
 SceneControl offers additional flexibility through guided sampling, allowing fine-grained user control (e.g., enforcing speed constraints) and realism guarantees (e.g., collision avoidance and lane adherence) during the generation process.
 To assess how well the generated scenes match real-world data, both methods compare statistical distributions between real and synthetic datasets.

 These static-scene generators still have notable gaps.
-When DM is used to synthesize road layouts, fine-grained elements such as traffic signs, signals and lane markings are often omitted.
+When a \gls{dm} is used to synthesize road layouts, fine-grained elements such as traffic signs, signals and lane markings are often omitted.
 As a result, the resulting maps lack the fidelity needed for high-realism driving simulation.
 Moreover, initial-scene generators are also highly map-specific: they absorb the spatial priors of the training corpus and can place agents unrealistically when applied to unseen road geometries or regions with different driving conventions.